 Although the Group does not have a fixed dividend policy, Rexit has been paying annual dividends consistently since the financial year ended 30 June 2006.
-FY2021 is no exception and 4.0 sen per ordinary share was paid.
+FY2022 is no exception and a 4.0 sen per ordinary share was paid.

-We expect the outlook of the Group for FY2022 to be challenging caused by the domestic and global uncertainties as a result of the COVID-19 pandemic.
+We expect the outlook of the Group for FY2023 to be challenging caused by the global geo-political risks as well as uncertainties over global growth.